Philosophy: Themes in the Philosophy of Art

 - Tutor: Matthew Rowe

-Philosophy has always had a close relationship to the visual arts and on this class Dr Matthew Rowe invites you to join him on a journey to explore some of the fascinating and sometimes extraordinary philosophical ideas that have influenced artists and the understanding of art.
+Philosophy has always had a close relationship to the arts, and on this 10-week course Dr Matthew Rowe invites you to join him on a journey to explore some of the fascinating and sometimes extraordinary philosophical ideas that have influenced artists and the understanding of art.